-After a long week on the road visiting family for the holidays, last night I rolled up to our house, unloaded our stuff and immediately hit the self-care button.
-I look forward to the holidays all year, but the second they’re over I breathe a huge sigh of relief and break out the bath oils.
+Last night, after a long week on the road visiting family, I rolled up to our house, unloaded our stuff, and immediately hit the self-care button.
+I look forward to family time all year, but the second it’s over, I breathe a huge sigh of relief and break out the bath oils.

-Needless to say, I always keep a bottle of this calming bath oil up my sleeve for times like these.
-It’s wonderfully soothing, not just for skin but also for an anxious mind.
-Plus it smells incredible and leaves skin insanely hydrated.
+Needless to say, I always keep a bottle of this calming chamomile bath oil up my sleeve for times like these.
+It’s wonderfully soothing, not just for skin [source] but also for an anxious mind [source].
+Plus, it smells incredible and leaves skin insanely hydrated.

 Calming Chamomile Bath Oil